nginxinc/nginx-gateway-fabric/README.md

 | 1.1.0                | 1.0.0       | 1.23+      | 1.25.3    | n/a        |
 | 1.0.0                | 0.8.1       | 1.23+      | 1.25.2    | n/a        |

-\*the installation manifests use the minor version of NGINX container image (e.g. 1.25) and the patch version is not specified.
-This means that the latest available patch version is used.

 ## SBOM (Software Bill of Materials)

 We generate SBOMs for the binaries and the Docker image.